MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/upgrading-always-on-availability-group-replica-instances.md

 ## Special steps for change data capture or replication

-Depending on the update being applied, additional steps may be required for availability group replica databases that are enabled for change data capture or replication.
+Depending on the update being applied, additional steps may be required for AG replica databases that are enabled for change data capture or replication.
 Refer to the release notes for the update to determine if the following steps are required:

 1. Upgrade each secondary replica.

-1. After all secondary replicas have been upgraded, fail over the availability group to an upgraded instance.
+1. After all secondary replicas have been upgraded, fail over the AG to an upgraded instance.

 1. Run the following Transact-SQL on the instance that hosts the primary replica: